 Simon Usherwood, University of Surrey.
 Simon is a National Teaching Fellow of the UK’s Higher Education Academy and has been the Associate Dean for Learning & Teaching in the Faculty of Arts & Human Sciences, with responsibility for over two hundred degree programmes.
 He has extensive expertise on comparative and European politics.
 His primary interest is in the use of simulation games in higher education and negotiation.
 He has produced various web-based resources on these and other topics.

 Dr. Amanda Rosen, associate professor and Associate Director of the Teaching Excellence Center at the US Naval War College.
 Amanda teaches international relations, American politics, research methods, and environmental politics.
 She is a lifelong gamer and enjoys exploring how games and role-playing exercises can enhance learning in the classroom.
 She is the recipient of multiple teaching awards.
 Rosen’s posts are her own personal opinion and do not represent the views of the US Naval War College or the Department of Defense.

-Dr. Nina Kollars, assistant professor of government, Franklin & Marshall College.
+Dr. Nina Kollars, associate professor, US Naval War College.
 Nina teaches courses in international relations, international security, and military innovation.
 Her scholarly research emphasizes the role of users and their contribution to technological innovation.
 Kollars’ posts are her own personal opinion and do not represent the views of the US Naval War College or the Department of Defense.

 Dr. Michelle Allendoerfer, Faculty Coordinator for the International Politics Cohort of the Women’s Leadership Program, George Washington University.
 Michelle teaches comparative politics, international relations, and human rights and has much expertise in the use of active learning techniques.